qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 Refer back to the introductory exercise in the previous section for instructions on how to add vector layers.

-Load the data sets into your map following the same method:
+Load the data sets from the :file:`epsg4326` folder into your map following the same method:

 * "places"
 * "water"